Request a Call 24/7

 Getting the right diagnosis can be tricky; finding your path can be even trickier.
-With our specialized, comprehensive Assessment for Young Adults, we focus on identifying and centering that path around natural strengths and interests, in order to establish long-term goals and offer recommendations for the next step in treatment.
-These goals ultimately support each young adult in becoming autonomous and independent, and help us identify barriers to progression in these areas.
+With our specialized, comprehensive assessment for young adult women, we focus on identifying and centering that path around natural strengths and interests, in order to establish long-term goals and offer recommendations for the next step in treatment.
+Our approach provides help for young women in becoming autonomous and independent, while dismantling barriers to progression in these areas.

-In addition to using information from clinical, psychiatric and medical assessments, we also utilize data points from a strengths assessment, a Casey Life Skills assessment, an executive function skills assessment and a YouScience assessment in which you collaborate with a coach who will help you establish a 100% custom-tailored plan.
-The Academic and Life Skills support team consists of a Learning Lab Tutor, a Counselor, and an Autonomy Coach, who help you implement short-term goals that lead to longer-term goals and objectives designed to help young adults achieve the independence and fulfillment they are seeking in their lives.
+In addition to using information from clinical, psychiatric and medical assessments, we also utilize data points from a strengths assessment, a Casey Life Skills assessment, an executive function skills assessment and a YouScience assessment, in which young adult women collaborate with a coach who will help them establish a 100% custom-tailored plan.
+The Academic and Life Skills support team at our women’s residential treatment centers includes tutors, counselors, and coaches who help young women implement short-term goals that lead to longer-term goals and objectives designed to help them achieve the independence and fulfillment they are seeking in their lives.

 Frequently Asked Questions FAQ